cnabio/cnab-spec/102-invocation-image.md

 ---
-title: The Invocation Images
+title: Invocation Images
 weight: 102
 ---

-# The Invocation Images
+# Invocation Images

-The `invocationImages` section of a `bundle.json` MUST contain at least one image (the invocation image).
-This image MUST be formatted according to the specification laid out in the present document.
+The optional `invocationImages` section of a `bundle.json` MAY contain zero or more invocation images.
+These images MUST be formatted according to the specification laid out in the present document.
-The appropriate invocation image is selected by the CNAB runtime.
+An appropriate invocation image is selected by the CNAB runtime.

-When a bundle is executed, the invocation image will be retrieved (if necessary) and started.
+When a bundle is executed, an invocation image will be retrieved (if necessary) and started.
 Credential, parameter and image map data is passed to it, and then its `run` tool is executed.
 (See [The Bundle Runtime](103-bundle-runtime.md) for details).

 This section describes the layout of an invocation image.